 The Office of the Northwestern District Attorney, in partnership with the communities we serve, is dedicated to the pursuit of truth, justice, and the protection of the public through fair and effective prosecutions and progressive prevention initiatives.

-We are pleased to offer summer and academic year internships in the following areas:
+We are pleased to offer summer and academic year internships to college and law students in the following areas: